mjesse-github/gpu-coloc/README.md

 **gpu-coloc** is a GPU-accelerated Bayesian colocalization implementation (COLOC), delivering identical results to R's `coloc.bf_bf` approximately 1000 times faster.

+If you have any questions or problems with `gpu-coloc`, please write to `mihkel.jesse@gmail.com`.

 ## Citation

 If you use **gpu-coloc**, please cite: *(citation placeholder)*